martindotlindner/carsharing/Preparation/Readme.md

 2. Import all csv-files (if there are multiple files within one directory you can use [Import_CSV_SQL_Query.R](Preparation/R/Import_CSV_SQL_Query.R.R)

 ### Reduce area of interest
+To reduce computing time, a reduction of your data is recommended.
+Furthermore, you can use a local spatial reference system, which is suitable for multiple PostGIS-queries.

 #### Choice 1 - Germany
 1. Import shapefile with boundary of Germany